-Acceptable Solutions Performance Criteria A1 P1 Building height must not be more than: Building height must satisfy all of the following: 8.5 m. (a) be consistent with any Desired Future Character Statements provided for the area or, if no such statements are provided, have regard to the landscape of the area; (b) be sufficient to prevent unreasonable adverse impacts on residential amenity on adjoining lots by: (i) overlooking and loss of privacy; (ii) visual impact when viewed from adjoining lots, due to bulk and height; (c) be reasonably necessary due to the slope of the site;

-(d) be no more than 10 m.
+Acceptable Solutions Performance Criteria Performance Criteria A1 P1 Building height must not be more than: Building height must satisfy all of the follo wing: 8.5 m. (a) be consistent with any Desired Future Character Statements provided for to or, if no such statements are provided have regard to the landscape of the he area ed, (b) be sufficient to prevent unreasonable adverse impacts on residential amer adjoining lots by: (i) overlooking and loss of privacy /; (ii) visual impact when viewed fro adjoining lots, due to bulk and (c) be reasonably necessary due to the softhe site; slope (d) be no more than 10 m.